lkvitai/lkvitai-warehouse-service/README.md

 ## 16) Risks & Open Questions
 - **Agnum mapping details**: exact field list, identifiers, encoding, error‑handling expectations.
 - **Virtual warehouses in Agnum**: native support vs emulate via groups?
+- **Batch fields in Agnum**: confirm if Batch/Expiry is supported; if not, agree on a parallel file or ignore in export.
 - **Depth of 3D**: basic highlight vs detailed model.
 - **Mobile devices**: scanners/tablets at MVP or later?
 - **Audit expectations**: do value adjustments require dual approval?